streetproject/c-solution-checker/README.md

   └── solution_ex00.c

-2. Function Task (function only, with main() provided)
+2. Function Task (function only, with main.c provided)

 If the task is only to create a function, write your solution in:

 solutions/solution_exXX.c

-Additionally, you must include a main.c file that tests the function implemented by the user and verifies its output.
+Additionally, you must include a main.c file that tests the function implemented by the user and verifies its output by checking the prototype.

 The structure for a function-only task should look like this: